South Korea evacuates thousands of Scouts from coastal campsite as tropical storm nears

 Tropical Storm Khanun has meandered around Japan’s southwestern islands for more than a week, dumping heavy rain, knocking out power and damaging homes.

-Early Tuesday morning, the storm was centered 350 kilometers (217 miles) south of Kagoshima, a city on the southwestern tip of Japan’s main southern island of Kyushu.
-Khanun produced winds of 108 kph (67 mph) with gusts to 144 kph (89 mph) and was slowly moving north, the Japan Meteorological Agency reported.
+Early on Tuesday, the storm was centered 350 kilometers (217 miles) south of Kagoshima, a city on the southwestern tip of Japan’s main southern island of Kyushu.
+Khanun produced winds of 108 kph (67 mph) with gusts up to 144 kph (89 mph) and was slowly moving north, the Japan Meteorological Agency reported.

-The West Japan Railway Co. said it would suspend some Shinkansen bullet train services on the country’s main island of Honshu from Tuesday night through Wednesday morning.
+The West Japan Railway Co. said it would suspend some Shinkansen bullet train services on the country’s main island of Honshu from Wednesday evening through Thursday morning.
 Flights and ferries in and out of Kagoshima in southern Kyushu also were suspended Tuesday, according to the prefecture.

-South Korea’s weather agency, which measured the storm at typhoon strength of 126 kph (78 mph), expected it to gain strength slightly before making landfall Thursday morning.
+South s weather agency, which measured the storm at typhoon strength with max winds of 126 kph (78 mph) as of 9 p.m.
+Tuesday, expected it to gain strength slightly before making landfall Thursday morning.
 It’s expected to bring strong winds and heavy rains to South Korea from Wednesday to Friday.

 In an emergency meeting to discuss the storm on Tuesday, South Korean President Yoon Suk Yeol called for officials to be aggressive with disaster prevention measures, including evacuations of residents in risk areas, to prevent injuries or deaths.
 He also said the country will do its “utmost” to ensure the safety of the Scouts so that they can “return home with good memories.”